cguttweb/nuxt-portfolio-blog/content/mydocs/css.md

 }...
 ```

-### CSS Variables (CSS Custom Properties)
+### CSS Variables

-CSS Variables have been around for a while and designed to try and reduce duplication in CSS.
+CSS Variables (also knwon as CSS Custom Properties) have been around for a while and designed to try and reduce duplication in CSS.
 They are a useful way to change multiple values at the same time.
 To create them you use a prefix with `--` and can be used in declarations using `var()` function e.g.

 ```css
 :root {